Z# (Zee-sharp)

 Arrays

-There is a syntax for specifying literal arrays of basic types:
+This is the syntax for specifying literal arrays of basic types:

 // default to an array